hiedt/difs/README.md

-# Hello_World
+# Let's modify this piece of shit

-This is Hugh
+print("Hello World")

-This commit is my first change after moving from ex-Git to here!
+This is only a text file